InfOmics/LErNet/README.md

 nrow(complete_positions)
 ```

 *LErNet* exploits PPI network to expand a set of protein coding genes associated with lncRNAs.
-In this example the database STRING is exploited to build the PPI network, however *LErNet* can take as input a dataframe with 2 columns containing the edges of the network.
+In this example the database STRING is exploited to build the PPI network, however *LErNet* can take as input a data.frame with 2 columns containing the edges of the network.
 Each element of the network must be identified with its ENSEMBL id.
 To build the network with STRING is necessary to specify a threshold of significance for protein interactions and the taxonomy id of the organism of interest.

 ```R